market report header.jpg

 COFFEE

 The coffee market is unsettled.
-Coffee prices are expected to continue soaring due to adverse weather in Brazil and Vietnam, two of the world’s largest coffee growers.
+Coffee prices hit a new high this week after tariffs threatened rattled nerves in the coffee market.
+Columbia is the third largest coffee-producing country in the world behind Brazil and Vietnam.
+Coffee prices are expected to continue soaring due to adverse weather in both Brazil and Vietnam.
 Drought and higher temperatures in Brazil during the fruit development and filling period caused Arabica and Robusta yields to fall below initial projections.
 Price increases on coffee should be expected to continue throughout 2025.

 HONEY

 The honey market is mixed.
-The U.S. Beekeeping Survey reported the highest colony losses in at least a decade (55%) due to the increasing presence of varroa mites in hives.
-Concerns over tariffs threatened by the incoming Trump administration against Mexico, Canada and the EU could result in price increases and tighten the overall supply of honey.
-The U.S. Department of Commerce has postponed the final determination on their ruling for duty rates for Period of Review 1 (POR1) in the Raw Honey case, which was expected in early January 2025, citing unprecedented workload.
+Concerns over tariffs threatened by the new administration against Mexico, Canada and the EU could result in price increases and tighten the overall supply of honey.
 According to Statistics Canada’s December report, Canadian honey production was down 18% in 2024, despite an increase in both beekeepers and hives.
 In India, the Minimum Export Price (MEP) imposed by the government for honey has been extended through 2025.
 Organic honey from Brazil is expected to be tight through mid-2025 as price increases and logistics challenges plague the market.

 IMPORTS